magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 <!--- ENGCOM-7692-->

 *  All broken reference errors are now logged when deployments are in developer mode only.
-Previously, one error was logged for deployments in production mode, too, which bloated error logs. _Fix submitted by Bart��omiej Szubert in pull request [28735](https://github.com/magento/magento2/pull/28735)_.
+Previously, one error was logged for deployments in production mode, too, which bloated error logs. _Fix submitted by Bartłomiej Szubert in pull request [28735](https://github.com/magento/magento2/pull/28735)_.
 [GitHub-26504](https://github.com/magento/magento2/issues/26504)

 ### Media Gallery